-In November 2016, the Second Educational Agenda was signed for the Caribbean Netherlands.
-This agenda has been used to draft the New School Plan 2017-2021, which you can find on our website.
-Year plans derive from this 4-year plan to ensure that the SCS will continue to meet the Basic Standard Requirements and take our education to the next level.
+In July 2021, the School Development plan was presented to staff and board and forms the basis for our educational reform for the period 2021-2025.
+Year and department plans derive from this 4-year plan to ensure that the SCS will continue to meet the Basic Standard Requirements and take our education to the next level.